All Episodes

 And that's what I did.

-And I had to work through all that in order to get myself back to some kind of state of uh normalcy because it is a horrible thing to be raped.
+And I had to work through all that in order to get myself back to some kind of state of normalcy because it is a horrible thing to be raped.

 I mean, I woke up to this horrid pain because I had been drugged and I wasn't even aware of the first part of it.

-Uh we'll talk to you more in the future because I think there's still more to say, but I think as this uh issue comes forward, and I have no doubt Hillary's gonna play the gender card a lot in this campaign.
+But I think as this issue comes forward, and I have no doubt Hillary's going to play the gender card a lot in this campaign, we will be getting back to you.

-Uh Dolly Kyle, thank you for being with us.
+Dolly Kyle, thank you for being with us.

-And uh, I'm sorry for all the pain that you went through, and thank you for telling your story.
+And I'm sorry for all the pain that you went through.

-It's uh a political memoir.
+It's a political memoir.

 Dolly Kyle wrote it.